+VI.
 Right to Appeal

-The student/family shall have the right to appeal the decision to expel the student from Rocketship directly to the Academic Affairs Committee.
-If the Academic Affairs Committee made the final decision on the expulsion, the appeal shall go directly to the Executive Committee of the Board.
-The request to appeal must be made in writing and shall be submitted to the Academic Affairs Committee or Executive Committee within five business days of being made aware of the decision to expel the student.
-The appeal shall be heard by the Academic Affairs Committee or Executive Committee or Executive Committee or Executive Committee or appeal shall be heard by the Academic Affairs Committee or Executive Committee within 15 calendar days of receipt of the appeal.
+The student/family shall have the right to appeal the decision to expel the student from Rocketship to the Executive Committee of the Board.
+The request to appeal must be made in writing and shall be submitted to the Executive Committee within five business days of being made aware of the decision to expel the student.
+The appeal shall be heard by the Executive Committee within 15 days of receipt of the appeal.
 Any decision made on appeal shall be final.

+VII.
 Expelled Students/Alternative Education